adobe/spectrum-css/README.md

 ## Testing

-Visual regression testing is implemented by [BackstopJS](https://github.com/garris/BackstopJS).
-To avoid browser rendering inconsistent issue, the test needs to run with a docker container.

-### Setup docker

-Install docker on your machine [Download Docker](https://hub.docker.com/search/?type=edition&offering=community&architecture=amd64)

-### Reference bitmap images

-The reference bitmap images are published as an NPM package [@spectrum-css/spectrum-css-vr-test-assets-essential](https://www.npmjs.com/package/@spectrum-css/spectrum-css-vr-test-assets-essential).
-Before the test, please try to upgrade this package.

-`yarn upgrade @spectrum-css/spectrum-css-vr-test-assets-essential`

-### Start VRT dev server mode

-`VRT=true yarn dev`

-### Testing CLI targets
+Visual regression testing is documented in more detail inside the [tests package](tests/README.md).

-The following yarn scripts are available for testing:
+The following scripts are available for testing:

-* `yarn backstop:docker:test` - Run all the visual regression tests.
+* `yarn test` - Run all the visual regression tests.
-* `yarn backstop:docker:test button` - Run test for `button` component only.
+* `yarn test button` - Run test for `button` component only.

 ___